hyperifyio/goagent/docs/adr/0004-default-llm-policy.md

 - Default temperature is 1.0.
 This matches common provider defaults and avoids under-sampling by default.
 - Capability-based omission: when a model or provider does not support temperature (or signals it via error), omit the parameter from the payload.
 - One-knob-at-a-time: if the user sets top_p explicitly, do not send temperature in the same request.
+- GPT-5 controls: when supported by the selected model, allow users to set `verbosity` (low|medium|high) and `reasoning_effort` without affecting the sampling default; these controls are independent of temperature.
 - Observability: record fields temperature_effective (final value used after clamps/omissions) and temperature_in_payload (bool) in structured logs.
 - Guardrails: keep the agent loop bounded with a default max steps of 8 (hard wall may be higher internally) and enforce correct tool-call sequencing.
 - Lightweight recoveries: